f5businessdevelopment/bigipworkshop/docs/ex2.md

 __Note__ Make sure to refresh the browser to see you Tenant Prefix

+## Please check your PREFIX following STUDENT-XXXX and restrict your access to your Organization on Terraform Cloud.

 ![image](https://github.com/f5businessdevelopment/bigipworkshop/assets/13858248/1ab39f9e-dfc7-402f-a244-220c728cea75)

 You'll also notice that your __workspace-XXXX__ has been created correctly.
 Feel free to review the details.